-- Upper Blepharoplasty surgery can correct “droopy” looking eyelids or uneven eyelids, and help reduce the perceived age of a person’s face.
+- Upper Blepharoplasty surgery can correct “droopy” looking eyelids or uneven eyelids, as well as help reduce the perceived age of a person’s face.

-- Removing excess skin along the upper lids can create a better eyelid surface for applying eye makeup and can reveal eye lashes hidden by sagging skin.
+- Removing excess skin along the upper lids can create a better eyelid surface for applying eye makeup.
+It can also reveal eyelashes hidden by sagging skin.

-- Lower blepharoplasty removes excess skin and fat from the lower lid, and can help improve the facial and eye area skin contours for people prone to eye bags or puffy under eye ‘circles.’
+- Lower blepharoplasty removes excess skin and fat from the lower lid.
+This can help improve the facial and eye area skin contours.
+This works especially well for people prone to eye bags or puffy under-eye ‘circles.’

 - Lower Blepharoplasty surgery involves the periorbital area under the eye.

-- As well as reducing wrinkles, this eye surgery can correct severe lower eyelid drooping that exposes the area of the eye below the iris
+- This eye surgery can correct severe lower eyelid drooping, also.
+This drooping exposes the area of the eye below the iris.

-- Importantly for many patients, it can help remedy the dark “bags” that seem to form under the eyes.
+- Most importantly for many patients, it can help remedy the dark “bags” that seem to form under the eyes.